 BUT!
 This travel mug has a second, equally amazing purpose that I piloted today: cooking ramen.

-Upon arriving to my hotel, I searched for a coffee maker and discovered an electric tea kettle.
+Upon arriving at my hotel, I searched for a coffee maker and discovered an electric tea kettle.
 I almost always find at least one of these, so it’s a safe bet.
 I warmed up some water and broke up the brick in my little mug.
 Once the water was done, I poured it over the noodles, secured the lid, and proceeded with unpacking and cleaning up a bit.
 After five or so minutes had passed, the noodles were tender and it gave me a hot, salty, satisfying meal with almost no effort and almost no cost.

 5. Take a smart nap.